holland01/YAQ3R/README.md

 Bucket splitting is taken care of.
 Going to work on grid splitting next, as a mechansim for

 working with generated atlasses which surpass GL_MAX_TEXTURE_SIZE in the width and/or height.

+**3/23/16**

+The good is that we have the following taken care of:

+* Grids are partitioned, and are capable of generating textures without killing the GL.

+* Grids are searchable.

+The bad news:

+* Shit looks fucked up for grids with quantities > 1.
+Basically, undefined behavior.

+So, what to do?
+After writing overlap tests and resolution methods (to ensure that images which are in certain locations are adjust so that there's no overlap between two grids, while at the same time preventing overlap with neighboring images), it seems like the initial locations which are being searched may be somewhat off, considering that the resolution/collision routine doesn't seem doing much with the current data set.

+So, the positioning and initial locations need to be investigated further.
+Definitely continuing to test the atlasses in TTextureTest will be useful; it would be handy to implement a mechanism which allows one to view the images on a grid-by-grid basis.